facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

         }
     }

 You should now be able to run the app and login to Facebook.
-You should also see the dialog to add extended permissions.
 When executed, your app should present you with the following dialogs.
-When you are successfully logged in, you should be naviated to a blank page - LandingPage.
+When you are successfully logged in, you should be navigated to a blank page - LandingPage.

 Login Page